Crafts – Make your own Fancywork

 Make your own fancywork

 “Fancywork” is a term for a craft movement of the late 19th and early 20th century that emphasized the use of natural materials.
 Some women spent their free time making works of art from materials like hair, seeds, shells, feathers, and dried flowers.
-Men who participated in fancywork tended to make crafts from wood and metal.

 The photo above is an example of Victorian Era fancywork.
 This bouquet looks like flowers, but is actually made from painted sea shells which are glued together.
 For more information about Victorian fancywork, check out the 1876 book Ladies’ Fancy Work available online as a Google Book.

 This activity teaches children about Victorian fancywork through the creation of a mosaic ornament using beans and seeds.

 – Craft glue

 – Different colors of dried beans/seeds (lentils, popcorn, pinto beans, navy beans, black beans)